geochasm/DRCOG_Buildings/workflow.md

  ![download_osm](https://github.com/geochasm/DRCOG_Buildings/blob/master/images/josm_initial_download.png)

-* You now need to add the existing OSM data for the task area to review and compare the DRCOG data to the existing OSM data.
+* You now need to add the existing OSM data for the task area to review and compare the DRCOG buildings to the existing OSM buildings.

  ![download_osm](https://github.com/geochasm/DRCOG_Buildings/blob/master/images/josm_download.png)

 * Click the "Download Map Data" button in the top left.

 * This opens the download dialogue that will be preset to the area you are reviewing.
-Leaving the defaults simply click the "Download" button at the bottom of Download view.
+Leaving the defaults simply click the "Download" button at the bottom of the Download view.

 ### Reviewing the data before uploading

  * Review both data layers for possible conflicts.
  * Examine tags in both data sets to see if there are any conflicts.
  * If there are any problems you don't know how to deal with, do not proceed.
 Instead, flag the `.osm` file for a more advanced user to look at.
- (Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns).
+ (Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns; include the task number in your issue).
 Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.

 * Preserve the work of previous mappers wherever possible.
 If existing buildings in OSM are of higher quality:
   * Copy the tags from the import layer version.